noplacenoaddress/RNMnetwork/Chapter two - cyberstalking.md

 What in the **cold war** [[16]](https://en.wikipedia.org/wiki/Cold_War) was patented by US researcher with various acronym like **V2K** knowed also as "voice to skull" [[17]](https://sites.google.com/site/targetedindividuals101/home/v2k) or "infrasound" [[18]](https://en.wikipedia.org/wiki/Infrasound), **MKULTRA** [[19]](https://en.wikipedia.org/wiki/Project_MKUltra), knowed also as CIA mind control program, **TMS** [[20]](https://en.wikipedia.org/wiki/Transcranial_random_noise_stimulation), transcranial magnetic stimulation also in remote, and **NLP** [[21]](https://en.wikipedia.org/wiki/Neuro-linguistic_programming), neuro-linguistic programming (see also methods [[22]](https://en.wikipedia.org/wiki/Methods_of_neuro-linguistic_programming)) synthetic hypnosis , could be found in my personal repository [[23]](https://drive.google.com/drive/folders/1p_ZjYQu33qaeZTE89Ae48biWiBG9EPcK) and it is actively used by gangstalker and hackers.
 Also in wikileaks we can found some information more about those technologies.

 But is gangstalkers connected to the US secret services and goverments?
 No, probably not.
-It's very common that they are using the public patents and leaks from **Julian Assange** [[24]](https://en.wikipedia.org/wiki/Julian_Assange) team to build the synthetic telepathy network, nowadays an information technology evolution of a part of the radio television broadcast system.
+It's very common that they are using the public patents and leaks from **Julian Assange** [[24]](https://en.wikipedia.org/wiki/Julian_Assange) team to improve the synthetic telepathy network, nowadays an information technology evolution of a part of the radio television broadcast system.